duguyue100/NSC-GPU-GUIDE/User-Guide.md

 + If you want to access the machine outside of INI, then please connect INI's VPN.
 Find the Wiki to setup.

++ It is intended that there is no GUI on these machines.
+And please don't install one as it would consume GPU power for rendering.

++ `zsh` is awesome, but please __DON'T__ install and switch to it system wide.

 + We have a calendar for managing usage of GPU machines, please send your Gmail (or similar) account to `yuhuang.hu@ini.uzh.ch`.
 He will share the calendar to you.